By: Grace McDermott

 On a more serious note, every year at this time I find it disheartening to have to explain this to people.
 If you love Ireland, are interested it, want to wear green and party in the name of Ireland, the least you can do is not be a dick about it.
 Ordering an “Irish Car Bomb” and even “Irish Car Bomb” recipes continue to be a normal occurrence this time of year.
 Real Irish car bombs were not and are not funny.
 This is disgusting, particularly coming from Americans who understand the real, painful implications of terrorism.
 Just don’t do it.

-Also, the “Irish Yoga” shirts (of passed out people), “Kiss Me I’m Drunk” etc. is damaging whether or not you this so.
+Also, the “Irish Yoga” shirts (of passed out people), “Kiss Me I’m Drunk” etc. is damaging whether or not you think so.
 Why should you not do this if it’s not ‘hurting’ anyone?
 Well, non-Irish people under the guise of the “drunken Paddy” stereotype often trivialize actual Irish people and they’re suffering.
 In other words, when actual bad things happen to actual Irish people others often dismiss or make light of it because they believe they too are “Irish” or that the Irish identity itself is a joke.
 This works against Irish people in the same way any racist/sexist/social othering does.
 Don’t think this happens?
 You should familiarize your self with the New York Times coverage of a Berkley balcony collapse that killed 5 Irish young people in 2015.

 I am all in favor of celebrating St. Patrick’s Day by non-Irish people, Irish Americans etc. but only if done so respectfully.
 As Americans we hold our national identity as a sacred source of pride, so don’t disrespect someone else’s that doesn’t belong to you and call it a holiday.